jvansteirteghem/oboco/README.md

 - manage your users.

-the backend is a rest api with token-based authentication. the frontend is a single-page application (for now a basic proof-of-concept).
+the backend is a rest api with token-based authentication. the frontend is a single-page application (work in progress).

 you should use oboco with [oboco for android](https://gitlab.com/jeeto/oboco-android).
 [oboco for android](https://gitlab.com/jeeto/oboco-android) is a client for oboco.